Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Disconnect the bleed hose.
 Pull by hand.

-Remove the combination spanner.
+Remove the spanner.

 Op 20